 Books that talk about meditation and/or mindfulness:

 - Waking Up: A Guide to Spirituality Without Religion by Sam Harris.
 This whole book is golden and it’s actually my favourite non-fiction book of all time.
 I reread it every 6 months or so.
+Sam presents the science behind meditation, what he learnt from mystics and gurus he met on his journey, and how we can use mindfulness in our day to day life.

 - Inner Engineering: A Yogis Guide to Joy by Sadhguru.
 This book has some pretty good advice about mindfulness and meditation but Sadhguru tends to lean towards teaching some version of Vedanta (pop Vedanta as someone called it) and it can get pretty unscientific, so if you are not able to detach good advice from hardcore spirituality then I wouldn’t recommend it.